 Naomi Cross '15 M'17

-Naomi is a nurse in the Johns Hopkins Cystic Fibrosis Research Clinic.
-Her early career gave her experience in labor and delivery and pediatrics.
+Naomi is full time faculty at the Notre Dame of Maryland University School of Nursing.
+Prior to her faculty role, her early career gave her experience in labor and delivery and pediatrics.
 Naomi received her BSN and MSN from NDMU and is passionate about Caring Science and how it can be applied to all aspects of nursing and nursing education.
 Fun fact: Naomi can be seen in the documentary film, The American Nurse.
 She lives in Towson with her son, Nathan, and her husband, Jason Cross.
 Naomi currently serves as a School of Nursing representative; her term ends June 30, 2020.